Public vs. private network, shared or dedicated nodes:

-Once again, Choosing a shared BD node can save you some cash, and we also give you a trial, to make certain that you’re happy and truly sure about your choice.
+Once again, Choosing a shared BD node can save you some cash, and for some protocols we also give you a free trial period, to make certain that you’re happy and truly sure about your choice.

 For the Ethereum private blockchain, there is no Blockdaemon choice, only AWS or GCS

 So there you have it, choices based on use (public or private network) and on the type of security and control you desire (shared or dedicated nodes).